MalinPolina/boot2root/writeup1.md

 ### ft_fun

-fun file is an archive full of `.pcap` files but WireShark and `file` command tells us that they are not real
+"fun" file is an archive full of `.pcap` files but WireShark and `file` command tells us that they are not real
 ```
     daniseed@DESKTOP:~$ tar -xvf fun
     ft_fun/